Amphiluke/handy-scroll/CONTRIBUTING.md

 ## Reporting an issue

-If you have found a bug please feel free to report an issue after ensuring that no such bug has been reported yet (check [existing issues](https://github.com/Amphiluke/handy-scroll/issues) first).
+If you have found a bug, please feel free to report an issue after ensuring that no such bug has been reported yet (check [existing issues](https://github.com/Amphiluke/handy-scroll/issues) first).
 Be sure to write a clear description of the problem.
 It will be great if you also provide a minimum example revealing the bug.
 You may use such services as [CodePen](https://codepen.io/) or [JSFiddle](https://jsfiddle.net/) and [unpkg](https://unpkg.com/) to assemble a live demo for the issue you’ve found.

 ## Making changes in code and opening a pull request